-Gateway's Adult High School program is designed for people eighteen years and older who want to obtain their high school diploma.
-Public school districts in Kenosha, Racine, and Walworth counties cooperate in this program (subject to approval from your local high school).
-Students enrolled in associate degree or technical diploma classes may also receive high school credit for those classes.
-An Adult High School academic advisor in Student Services can give you more information on obtaining a high school diploma through Gateway.
+Gateway's Adult High School program is designed for those 18 years or older who want to attain their high school diploma.
+This is not a GED; it is a diploma issued by the student's former school district (subject to approval from the collaborating district in Kenosha, Racine or Walworth county).
+The Adult High School Diploma is recognized by the Wisconsin Department of Public Instruction.
+Some associate degree or technical diploma classes may be used to fulfill high school graduation requirements.
+The Adult High School academic advisor in Student Services can give you more information on obtaining a high school diploma through Gateway.
 Note: Students dually enrolled in adult high school and postsecondary courses are not eligible for financial aid.